MKJM2/MKJM2/README.md

 When I'm not coding, you'll probably catch me reading nonfiction, taking photos with my beloved DSLR or practicing speedcubing

 - 🔭 I’m currently working on:
-  - a Raycaster game in the style of old classics like Wolfenstein 3D
+  - [Lishex](https://github.com/MKJM2/lishex): an UCI-compatible chess engine written in C++
   - a high-performance visualization of the Mandelbrot set in C++
-- 🌱 I’m currently learning about AI and AI safety
+  - a Raycaster game in the style of old classics like Wolfenstein 3D & Doom
-- 📫 How to reach me: [mkurek@college.harvard.edu](mailto:mkurek@college.harvard.edu)
+- 🌱 I’m currently learning about AI/ML and Systems at Harvard University
-- 😄 Pronouns: he/him/his
+- 📫 How to reach me: mkurek [at] college [dot] harvard [dot] edu
 - ⚡ Fun fact: I can solve the Rubik's cube in <20 seconds

 ## Character Stats